 well school students are well-prepared

 March can be an unpredictable time in New Hampshire, with sudden changes from snow showers to warm spring breezes.
 During this time of transition, students on the campus of the Well School are eager to build dams on the muddy main path and dive deep into their projects for Science Fair.
 March is a time of anticipation and excitement as our 8th grade students wait to learn if they have been accepted into the high schools where they have applied.
-Receiving an acceptance letter—or a personalized acceptance video, as the Head of School at Dublin School, Brad Bates, likes to do—is exhilarating.
+Receiving an acceptance letter is exhilarating.
 Understanding that it’s time to consider yourself beyond the comfort of The Well School and imagine yourself as a high school student is both thrilling and a little scary!